Learn more about our Advertising Disclosure

 How life is different in Lansing vs. Chicago

-• Chicago's public transportation has a score of 9 out of 10 versus Lansing's lower score of 5.
+• Chicago’s public transportation score of 9 out of 10 is higher than Lansing’s score of 5.

 • Chicago is more walkable than Lansing with a score of 77 out of 100 vs Lansing’s 46 out of 100.

 • With a score of 72 out of 100, Chicago is more bike-friendly than Lansing, which has a score of 55 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 • Chicago’s crime rate is lower than Lansing with a score of 35.19 compared to Lansing’s 48.66.
 This means that Chicago neighborhoods are safer than 35.19% of all U.S. neighborhoods, and Lansing neighborhoods are safer than 48.66%.